 Today we’re proud to partner with renowned artist Mark Bradford on a new augmented reality Lens to encourage our community to register to vote.
 We reach more 13–24-year-olds in the US than Facebook, Instagram and Messenger combined – and a majority are of voting age.
 In fact, of the 100 million Snapchatters in the US, 80% are 18+.

-This new lens applies the artist’s signature abstract painting style to a face mask emblazoned with the word “Vote,” and features a button that takes Snapchatters directly to our voter registration tool.
+This new lens applies the artist’s signature abstract painting style to a face mask emblazoned with the word “Vote”, and features a button that takes Snapchatters directly to our voter registration tool.
 This goal of translating ideas into action through abstract painting, which Bradford’s practice combines with social engagement elements, has been a consistent focus for the artist since the early 2000s.
-Over the course of his career, Bradford’s work has elevated critical social themes, including racial justice and equity, women’s rights and police brutality -- and we’re incredibly honored that he is bringing his powerful talent to Snapchat.
+Over the course of his career, Bradford’s work has elevated critical social themes, including racial justice and equity, women’s rights and police brutality – and we’re incredibly honoured that he is bringing his powerful talent to Snapchat.

-Snap has a strong record when it comes to voter registration -- in the 2018 midterms, the company helped well over 400,000 Snapchatters register to vote and 57% of them actually voted.
-To help them turn out this cycle, Snapchat will remind users who have registered about key voting deadlines in their states; messages reminding users to make a plan to vote; a voter checklist available in their user profile, and resources from civic partners in their Voter Guide.
+Snap has a strong record when it comes to voter registration – in the 2018 mid-term elections, the company helped well over 400,000 Snapchatters register to vote, and 57% of them actually voted.
+To help them turn out this cycle, Snapchat will remind users who have registered about key voting deadlines in their states, messages reminding users to make a plan to vote, a voter checklist available in their user profile and resources from civic partners in their Voter Guide.